How to Save Money for a House

 There are often several little expenses that can add up to bigger amounts when you put them all together.
 Check out these ideas:

-• Cut the cord on expensive cable TV packages and landline phones.
+- Cut the cord on expensive cable TV packages and landline phones.
 Look at your bills for internet access and determine if you can save money by bundling your internet, TV, and phone services.

-• Review your monthly subscriptions to apps, music, video streaming, news, and other online services, as well as gym memberships and fitness classes if you aren’t using them.
+- Review your monthly subscriptions to apps, music, video streaming, news, and other online services, as well as gym memberships and fitness classes if you aren't using them.

-• See if you could lower your grocery bills by cooking from scratch, rather than dining out.
+- See if you could lower your grocery bills by cooking from scratch, rather than dining out.

-Step 8: Make saving for a home automatic
+Step 8: Make Saving for a Home Automatic

 When you are paid by direct deposit, it is often possible to send a portion of your paycheck into a savings account, rather than a checking account.
 This is a great way to automatically save money!

-When you are saving for retirement, think about reducing your contributions while you’re saving for a home.
+When you are saving for retirement, think about reducing your contributions while you're saving for a home.
 However, it's a good idea to look at the big picture first.
 If your employer matches contributions, find out what you need to contribute to take full advantage of the match.
-Generally speaking, it is better not to borrow from a retirement account to get money for a down payment, because you often have to pay penalties and taxes when you do.
+Generally speaking, it is better not to borrow from a retirement account to get money for a down payment because you often have to pay penalties and taxes when you do.

-Step 9: Check the value of your current home’s equity
+Step 9: Check the Value of Your Current Home's Equity

 Keep in mind that selling a house comes with costs (such as real estate commissions) that will reduce the amount of money you may receive.
-Consider these costs when estimating the value of selling your home.
+Consider these costs when you're estimating the value of selling your home.

 If you are searching for a home, Freedom Homes partners can connect you with a local real estate agent in your area.
 You can save money when you buy and sell a home through Freedom Homes.*

-*1Cash Rewards are provided by HomeAdvantage Partners.
+*Cash Rewards are provided by HomeAdvantage Partners.
 HomeAdvantage Partners is not affiliated with Freedom Mortgage Corporation.
 Freedom Mortgage Corporation is not responsible for the program provided by HomeAdvantage.
 Obtaining a mortgage from Freedom Mortgage Corporation is optional and not required to participate in the program offered by HomeAdvantage.
 The borrower may arrange for financing with any lender.
 Freedom Mortgage Corporation is not licensed as a real estate broker, and its employees are not authorized to perform, nor do they perform, any activity that is or could be construed as unlicensed real estate activity.

-Home buyers and sellers must use a real estate agent in the HomeAdvantage network to be eligible for Cash Rewards and the prospective purchaser or seller of real estate property must be eighteen (18) years of age or older.
+Homebuyers and sellers must use a real estate agent in the HomeAdvantage network to be eligible for Cash Rewards and the prospective purchaser or seller of real estate property must be eighteen (18) years of age or older.
 In some cases, a real estate agent in the HomeAdvantage network may not be available.
 If you are currently working with a real estate agent, this is not a solicitation.

 Cash Rewards may be in the form of a closing cost credit disclosed on the Closing Disclosure or a reduced real estate commission with the exception of the following states where a check will be issued after closing; AL, AK, IA, KS, LA, MS, MO, OK, OR and TN.